Skip to main content

 GRANT SELECT ON *.* TO 'flow_capture';

-1. Configure the binary log to retain data for 30 days, if previously set lower.
+1. Configure the binary log to retain data for at least 7 days.
+We recommend 30 days where possible.

 SET PERSIST binlog_expire_logs_seconds = 2592000;